Gap Resistance from Electrolyte Flow Rate Solution

 Variables Used

-Resistance of Gap Between Work and Tool - (Measured in Ohm) - Resistance of Gap between Work and Tool, often referred to as the "gap" in machining processes, depends on various factors such as the material being machined, the tool material and geometry.
+Resistance of Gap Between Work And Tool - (Measured in Ohm) - Resistance of Gap Between Work And Tool, often referred to as the "gap" in machining processes, depends on various factors such as the material being machined, the tool material and geometry.

 Volume Flow Rate - (Measured in Cubic Meter per Second) - Volume Flow Rate is the volume of fluid that passes per unit of time.

-Density of Electrolyte - (Measured in Kilogram per Cubic Meter) - The Density of Electrolyte shows the denseness of that electrolyte in a specific given area.
-This is taken as mass per unit volume of a given object.
+Density of Electrolyte - (Measured in Kilogram per Cubic Meter) - The Density of Electrolyte shows the denseness of that electrolyte in a specific given area, this is taken as mass per unit volume of a given object.

-Specific Heat Capacity of Electrolyte - (Measured in Joule per Kilogram per K) - Specific Heat Capacity of electrolyte is the heat required to raise the temperature of the unit mass of a given substance by a given amount.
+Specific Heat Capacity of Electrolyte - (Measured in Joule per Kilogram per K) - Specific Heat Capacity of Electrolyte is the heat required to raise the temperature of the unit mass of a given substance by a given amount.

-Boiling Point of Electrolyte - (Measured in Kelvin) - Boiling Point of electrolyte is the temperature at which a liquid starts to boil and transforms to vapor.
+Boiling Point of Electrolyte - (Measured in Kelvin) - Boiling Point of Electrolyte is the temperature at which a liquid starts to boil and transforms to vapor.

 Electric Current - (Measured in Ampere) - Electric current is the rate of flow of electric charge through a circuit, measured in amperes.